pyOpenSci/python-package-guide/package-structure-code/python-package-structure.md

 If your package tests require data, do NOT include that data within your package structure.
 Including data in your package structure increases the size of your distribution files.
-This places a maintenance toll on repositories like PyPI and Anaconda.org has to deal with thousands of package uploads.
+This places a maintenance toll on repositories like PyPI and Anaconda.org that have to deal with thousands of package uploads.
 ```